 Leaving the Scene of an Accident

-In the State of Florida, Leaving the Scene of an Accident is a criminal traffic offense.
+In the State of Florida, (Orlando hit and run) Leaving the Scene of an Accident is a criminal traffic offense.
 This charge is more commonly know as hit-and-run.
 The Florida Statute that defines this crime is 316.061.
 There are 2 elements that the prosecutor must prove in order to convict a defendant of this crime.
 The first is that an accident or crash occurred and it must have involved another person’s property which could be another vehicle, structure or building.

 The second element is that the driver leaves the scene of the accident without providing their information including name, address, registration, driver’s license and any applicable insurance to the owner of the damaged property.
 If the owner of the damaged property is not available at the scene then the duty to report the crash falls to the nearest law enforcement agency.